sanskrit/raw_etexts_english/blogs/manasataramgini/2004-12-24_the-battle-of-talas.md

 +++
-title = "The battle ofxa0Talas"
+title = "The battle of Talas"

 +++
 Reviewing the battle of Talas one of the most defining moments in